am-palmer/FilmFocus/README.md

 * FilmFocus uses a [single activity pattern](https://www.youtube.com/watch?v=2k8x8V77CrU), with UI information contained within fragments.
 Users switch between fragments using a [bottom navigation bar](https://material.io/develop/android/components/bottom-navigation/).
 * Data is stored using [Room](https://developer.android.com/topic/libraries/architecture/room), the Jetpack abstraction layer over SQLite, meaning that information such as the user's Watchlist is updated on the fly and stored locally when the app is closed.
 * FilmFocus employs a MVVM design pattern.
-    * Jetpack [ViewModels](https://developer.android.com/topic/libraries/architecture/viewmodel) interact with remote data and Room data access objects to retreive information for display to the user.
+    * Jetpack [ViewModels](https://developer.android.com/topic/libraries/architecture/viewmodel) interact with remote data and Room data access objects to retrieve information for display to the user.
     * Observable [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) objects are used, meaning that data is retained even through lifecycle events (for instance fragment recreation on rotation of the device).
 * Jetpack [Navigation](https://developer.android.com/guide/navigation?hl=en) graphs dictate transitions between fragments
     * The [SafeArgs](https://developer.android.com/guide/navigation/navigation-pass-data?hl=en#Safe-args) plugin allows for defined arguments to be passed between fragments - for example the name and year of a film, or information pertaining to a user's review and rating of a film.